-Financial Aid is designed to assist students in meeting the costs of attending Surry Community College.
+Financial Aid is designed to assist students in meeting the costs of attending college.
 Financial assistance includes several types of aid: grants, scholarships, student loans, veterans services, and the option to setup a payment plan.

 Anyone interested in financial aid information may contact the Financial Aid Office.
 All financial assistance is awarded without regard to the student's race, religion, national origin, age, sex, or disability.

 Complete your application to ensure your financial aid is in place by the beginning of the semester.